wootfish/eli.sohl.com/drafts/pressing-pause-on-theseus.md

 I do still have some interesting unpublished results that I will be writing up for this blog whenever I find the time.
-But my main hope for placing Theseus on hiaitus is to reclaim my free time (which this project has almost completely consumed for the last several years), so it might be a while.
+But my main hope for placing Theseus on hiatus is to reclaim my free time (which this project has almost completely consumed for the last several years), so it might be a while.

 I really care about Theseus, and I don't want it to be over.
 That said, I am